MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

    A description of the property which will be helpful for the caller.
 Intellisense will be able to show the property description if it was defined.
 Also, the description is optional.

 #### 2. Data Type
    The data type of the value that is returned from this property.
 Specifying the type converts the retrun value to that corresponding type.
-Currently functions support all the primitive types such as integer, string, double, boolean and dateTime.
+Currently functions support all the primitive types such as Boolean, DateTime, Double, Integer and String.

-When errors are encountered either before or after the evaluation of the output property i.e. the if the output property gets deleted or if the caller of the function calls it with a different parameter type than the expected type, the default value of the data type will be returned from the function as the result.
+When errors are encountered either before or after the evaluation of the output property i.e. if the output property is deleted or if the caller of the function calls it with a different parameter type than the expected type, the default value of the data type will be returned from the function as the result.

 #### 3. Default Value